Skip to content

 Understanding the ranch silhouette

-Direction 2: board-and-batten accent on a single elevation
+Direction 2: board-and-batten accent on one elevation

-Direction 3: mid-century revival
+Direction 3: mid-century revival where the bones support it

 Trim and proportions for ranch